dijest/DiJeSt/documentation.md

 The following entities have << in the beginning of the primary Arab name.
 What does it mean?- 000976283, 000980445, 000985760, 001005757, 001008755, 001040516, 001040904, 001059751, 005017008.
 There are also 103 Hebrew primary names that have them and 36 roman(english) names, around the definitive arab article.
 I flagged a few additional apparent errors where a hebrew primary name is actually not hebrew, or where the term ‘region’ is used awkwardly in the primary form

-- To Yael
-The starred (unflagged)items do not have comma between their hebrew and arab primary names (e.g.
-001059751 slovechna seems to be the only item with cyrillic primary form.
-No arabic primary form.
-Check - inform the library?